niamtokik/cozo/notes/0001-integrating-cozodb-in-erlang-ecosystem/README.md

 | `"John Smith"`     |  42 | `"StrongPassword"` |
 | `"Luke Skywalker"` |  24 |    `"IHateBrenda"` |

+This query can be analyzed and explained using `::explain` command.
+It will return each step of executions.

 ```cozoscript
 ::explain { ?[name] := *user[name, age, password] }
 ```